Ceramics

 Melbourne

-Due to the nature of handmade products, photos are only indicative as each piece varies slightly in size, shape and colour.
-Suitable for food.
+Due to the nature of handmade pieces, photos are only indicative as each piece varies slightly in size, shape and colour.

 VIEW ALL WORKS FROM THIS ARTIST